 When breathing becomes difficult, life can change drastically, so it’s important to find support.
 That may mean sharing your feelings with a close friend or family member, joining a support group for people with COPD, or enlisting the help of a mental health professional.

 Above all, it’s critical to follow your treatment to avoid worsening symptoms.
 At Alto, we want to make getting the COPD medications you need as easy as possible, so we offer free hand-delivery, automatic savings investigations, and user-friendly medication management through our website and app.
 We always have a team of pharmacists on-call to answer your questions by phone, text, or chat, and we’ll even remind you when your inhaler or other medications are due for a refill, then schedule a time to drop them off.

-If you’re interested in learning more about how Alto can support your COPD treatment plan, our team is available from 9 am - 9 pm PT Monday - Friday, and 10 am - 6 pm PT on weekends; call or text 1-800-874-5881, or download the mobile app for secure messaging.
+If you’re interested in learning more about how Alto can support your COPD treatment plan, our team is available from 9 am – 12 midnight ET Monday – Friday, and 10 am – 9 pm ET on weekends.
+Download the mobile app for secure messaging or call 1-800-874-5881.